Mando for Kids

 Their immediate goal was to introduce children to the playing and hearing of the mandolin as a classical instrument.
 In spring 2010 Laura and Joyce presented six progressive workshops to two groups of children ranging in age from six to ten.
 First the kids learned to strum open string chords, and, with the aid of stories, they helped to describe, in sound, the characters or actions depicted in the stories.
 Later their mandolins were tuned to GDAE and the kids learned fingering and picking out notes of tunes.
 The kids are divided into three groups based on skill level – Nestlings, Hatchlings, and Fledglings.
 All levels have appropriate workbooks and songbooks that were developed by Laura.

-There are currently about seventy children in the Mando for Kids program!
+There are currently about nintey children in the Mando for Kids program!
 Using grant money awarded by the Classical Mandolin Society of America, Laura and Joyce bought 24 inexpensive Romanian mandolins for the kids to use, and the BMO loaned them the money to buy 24 more.
+They have recently received more donations to buy even more mandolins.

 And here on Facebook: https://www.facebook.com/MandoForKidsBaltimore